ncase/anxiety/scenes/act1.md

 (...500)

-n: YOU'VE SUCCESSFULLY PROTECTED YOUR HUMAN'S NEEDS FOR SAFETY, LOVE, AND GOODNESS
+n: YOU'VE SUCCESSFULLY PROTECTED YOUR HUMAN'S PHYSICAL + SOCIAL + MORAL NEEDS

 n: WHY, LOOK HOW GRATEFUL THEY ARE!